Caleno83/Caleno83/README.md

 ✔ Pronouns: ***He/His*** or ***TeamMaker***😉 <br>
 ✔ I'm currently learning more about Data Structures, and algorithms <br>
 ✔ I’m creating projects using Front-End (React.JS), and Back-End (Node.JS)<br>
-✔ I’m practicing what I learned from <b>Lambda School</b>.Before jumping to code.
+✔ I’m practicing what I learned from <b>Lambda School</b>.
+Before jumping to code.
 I need to plan what I am doing by creating Product Road Maps, Trello Cards, and architectual designs using whimsical.com<br>
 ✔ Ask me about anything, I am happy to help, even if I dont know, we can figure it out together!😉<br>
 ✔ Fun fact : *At The time of Stress coding, I use the 20 minutes break rule*<br><br><br><br>